 A culminating experience in the Educational Technology that integrates and extends the content of other specialization courses.
 Some topics to be covered are computer privacy, censorship, and online assessment, assistive technology, copyright, emerging technologies, ethics and grantsmanship.
-Web-based and interactive video classroom modeling will be an integral part of the course as well as well as field applications.
+Web-based and interactive video classroom modeling will be an integral part of the course as well as field applications.
 Topics will vary with terms.

-Master of Arts in Education 269
+Continued on next page Master of Arts in Education 269